Meninho21/portfolio/README.md

 # portfolio
-A short introduction of me.
+A short introduction about me.